DinhNGN/cse15l-lab-reports/lab_report3.md

 figure out what directories is available in travel-guides directory.

 ## Command-line Option 2 ~ (find /path -mtime [#'s of Days] ".[file-type]")
+- The command will go through the directory to find files that have been changed in certain time frame in days by using "find /path -mtime" followed by #'s of days & the file type.

 ### Example 3 (find /home/linux/ieng6/cs15lwi23/cs15lwi23aoh -mtime 7 ".txt"): <br/>
     [cs15lwi23aoh@ieng6-201]:~:246$ (find /home/linux/ieng6/cs15lwi23/cs15lwi23aoh -mtime 7 ".txt"